 The more complex your product is, the more you need blog content to fill information gaps and nurture leads (blog articles are perfect to use as a newsletter for email marketing).

 Also remember that you can embed videos or podcasts, use infographics, and add design elements to your blogs.
-It doesn’t all have to be prose.
+It doesn’t all have to be text.
 While you should focus on information, don’t hesitate to open a path towards conversions with links and subtle calls to action.

 Blogging is more important than ever in how it exemplifies your business image.
 Strong business blogs inform and engender trust.